 Not everyone has the time or talent to assist in orphanages abroad.
 However, you can still play an important role in supporting orphans by sponsoring a child through a reputable, vetted child welfare organization that gives 100% of your proceeds to the child, like Headwaters Relief Organization.
 You can also support vulnerable children by hosting your own shoes, clothing, or school supply drive within your school, house of worship, or place of employment.

 Support Strengthening Families

 Oftentimes those of us who want to help children around the world who live outside the protection and love a family think of adoption as the only way.
-However, the greatest thing we can do for these children is to support policies and organizations that work to strengthen families within country.
-You can make this personal by financially supporting keeping families in-tact through a number of international charities working to alleviate poverty, famine, genocide, abuse and disease – all calamities leading to the orphaning of children - around the world.
+However, the greatest thing we can do for these children is to support policies and organizations that work to strengthen families within the country.
+You can make this personal by financially supporting keeping families in-tact through several international charities working to alleviate poverty, famine, genocide, abuse, and disease – all calamities leading to the orphaning of children – around the world.

 Be an advocate for children.
 Write articles about the importance of serving children who will never be adopted.
 Work to advocate for policies in the United States and abroad which protect families and open avenues for children to find forever families if they are orphaned.
 Talk to your state representatives regarding legislation that promotes the safety and protection of vulnerable children.